 Smoking during pregnancy poses significant risks to both the mother and the fetus, including an increased risk for preterm birth and low birth weight.
-About .8% of pregnant women in Gwinnett in 2017 smoked.
-This figure is substantially lower than the statewide average of 4.7%, but above the Healthy People 2020 goal of 1.4%.
+In 2017, 0.8% of pregnant women in Gwinnett reported smoking while pregnant.
+This figure is substantially lower than the statewide average of 4.7%, and lower than the Healthy People 2020 goal of 1.4%.
 Importantly, the proportion of women who smoked during pregnancy has decreased since 2014.
 Smoking during pregnancy was most common among girls age 15-19 years (1.7%) and women age 20-24 years (1.0%) as well as White women (2.0%).

 According to the Healthy Communities Institute Children exposed to food insecurity are of particular concern given the implications scarce food resources pose to a child's health and development.
 Children who are food insecure are more likely to be hospitalized and may be at higher risk for developing chronic diseases such as obesity as a result in lower quality diet, anemia and asthma.
-In addition, food-insecure children may also be at higher risk for behavioral and social issues including fighting, hyperactivity, anxiety and bullying.
+In addition, foodinsecure children may also be at higher risk for behavioral and social issues including fighting, hyperactivity, anxiety and bullying.
 In 2016, 18.2% of Gwinnett County children were food insecure.
 To further complicate the issue, 30% of these children lived in households whose family income disqualified them for federal nutrition assistance.
-This seems difficult to understand when nearly 18% of Gwinnett children are living below the federal poverty level71.
+This seems difficult to understand when nearly 18% of Gwinnett children are living below the federal poverty level75.